Pallepadehat/safe-mitid/README.md

       "matches": ["*://*/*"],
       "js": ["content.js"]
     }
-  ]
+  ],
-}
+  "content_security_policy": "script-src 'self'; object-src 'self'" }
 ```

-This tells Firefox to inject our content script into all web pages.
+This tells Firefox to inject our content script into all web pages and sets a strict Content Security Policy.

 ### content.js